Core i5-14600K vs Core Ultra 7 265K

 Core i5-14600K

 The Intel Core i5-14600K is priced at $289.99 in the CPUs category.
-It offers a competitive feature set for cpus.
+It offers a competitive feature set for processors.
 It's designed with gaming in mind.

 Core Ultra 7 265K

 The Intel Core Ultra 7 265K is priced at $394.99 in the CPUs category.
-It stands out with cache, cores, socket advantages over the competition.
+It stands out with cache, cores, base clock advantages over the competition.
 It's designed with gaming in mind.

 Key Differences